microsoft/azure-software-radio/pages/devvm.md

 ## Validating Access to the Developer VM

 1. Open your browser and navigate to [AzurePortal](https://portal.azure.com) and sign-in
+2. Make sure that your "Default subscription filter" is set to the subscription you requested to whitelist
-2. In the search bar type "MarketPlace" and Click MarketPlace
+3. In the search bar type "MarketPlace" and Click MarketPlace

    ![Marketplace](./../images/marketplace.jpg)